harsha01bathala/percentage-and-study-hours-dependency/README.md

 You can also send direct POST requests to FLask API using Python's inbuilt request module Run the beow command to send the request with some pre-popuated values - python request.py

+## edge cases taken care:
+No.of study hours should always be less than 24 Expected percentage should always be less than 100